 Recent and Highlighted News

 - January 9, 2025 I gave a talk at University of Milan on my recent work at the intersection of learning and anticipation for reliable task planning.
-Thanks again for hosting me!

-- November 6, 2024 The RAIL Group had a busy Conference on Robot Learning (CoRL) 2024!
+- November 6, 2024 The rail Group had a busy Conference on Robot Learning (corl) 2024!
 First, my student Abhishek presentend a paper on multi-strategy domain adaptation for fast deployment-time improvement for navigation under uncertainty.
-Second, the lab presented a workshop paper at the Learning Effective Abstractions for Planning (LEAP) Workshop, at which I also gave an invited talk.
+Second, the lab presented a workshop paper at the Learning Effective Abstractions for Planning (leap) Workshop, at which I also gave an invited talk.

 - October 16, 2024 We presented three papers at IROS 2024, spanning topics on active information gathering, learning-informed navigation, and team coordination on graphs.
 I also co-chaired the Robot Motion Planning 1 session.